Battista Pininfarina: Carrozzeria Pininfarina and career

-He formed Carrozzeria Pinin Farina in 1930 to focus on design and construction of new car bodies, and quickly gained prominence.
-Only Carrozzeria Touring was more sought-after in the 1930s.
+He formed Carrozzeria Pinin Farina in 1930 to focus on the design and construction of new car bodies, and quickly gained prominence.
+Only Carrozzeria Touring was more sought after in the 1930s.
 His work for Ferrari, starting in 1952, would become his most famous though much of it was managed by his son, Sergio, who ran the firm until shortly before his death, on 3 July 2012.
-Some time in the early 1950s, Stabilimenti Farina was absorbed into the by now much larger Carrozzeria Pinin Farina.
+Sometime in the early 1950s, Stabilimenti Farina was absorbed into the by now much larger Carrozzeria Pinin Farina.

 The last design he contributed to was the 1600 Duetto for Alfa Romeo with Aldo Brovarone, which debuted at the Geneva Motor Show in March 1966.
 He died less than a month later, on 3 April.

 Personal life and family

 He officially changed his name to "Battista Pininfarina" in 1961.
-The change was authorized by the President of the Italian Republic, acting on a proposal made by the Minister of Justice.

 His nephew, Nino Farina, was the first Formula One world champion.